-Last Christmas I made some fabulous illuminated bottle lights for my home.
-I loved them so much I thought why not make some DIY Halloween lights too.
+Last Christmas, I made some fabulous illuminated bottle lights for my home.
+I loved them so much that I thought, why not make some DIY Halloween lights too?

-You can use any old bottles for this craft as long as they are clear glass.
-I like bottles in a different of sizes so I used a variety of bottles from different drinks.
+You can use any old bottles for this craft as they are transparent glass.
+I like bottles in different sizes, so I used a variety of bottles from other drinks.

 It also gave me an excuse to finish the small amounts of gin I had in the cocktail cupboards.
 Why is it that gin is always in the best bottles?